Foster care pay and allowances

 All foster carers are treated as self-employed for tax purposes.
 The HMRC has set up a specific tax scheme for foster carers called qualifying care relief.

+You may find that your total fostering payments are below the tax threshold and you may not need to pay any tax.
 Also, your fostering allowance won’t affect most state benefit payments.
 As fostering counts as self-employment, you may be entitled to Working Tax Credit and also Child Tax Credit.

 The Fostering Network operates a legal advice helpline and a tax advice helpline.
 Foster carers must complete a tax return annually.